dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 <!--DHIS2-SECTION-ID:capture_tracker_programs-->

-The Capture app doesn't support tracker programs yet, but the tracker programs are still listed.
+The Capture app does not support tracker programs yet, but the tracker programs are still listed.
 If you select a tracker program, the app will lead you to the Tracker Capture app as shown below.

 ![](resources/images/capture_app/tracker_program.png)